ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Support for Multiple Artifacts

-Many Issuers produce Signed Statements about various Artifacts under the same Identity.
+Issuers may produce Signed Statements about different Artifacts under the same Identity.
 Issuers and Verifiers must be able to recognize the Artifact to which the statements pertain by looking at the Signed Statement.
-This information is stored in the Subject header of the Envelope.
+The `iss` and `sub` claims, within the CWT_Claims protected header, are used to identify the Artifact the statement pertains to.

+See Subject under {{terminology}} Terminology.

 Issuers MAY use different signing keys (identified by `kid` in the resolved key manifest) for different Artifacts, or sign all Signed Statements under the same key.

 ### Registration Policy Metadata